I am an associate professor at Denison University in Granville, Ohio.

 84527396-2020-01-19-HURT100-Sunday-Finish-Line-2110.jpg

 When not math-ing, I am running as much as possible.
 I played soccer in college (go tigers!) and have since taken up distance running.
-I've run many half-marathons, five marathons, three 50ks, a two-day stage race, four 50-milers, eight Alonzo-Stagg 50/20s, and a backyard ultra.
+I've run many half-marathons, six marathons, three 50ks, a two-day stage race, four 50-milers, eight Alonzo-Stagg 50/20s, and two backyard ultras.
 In January 2020, I completed the HURT100 100-mile race in the mountains above Honolulu.
 Here’s me kissing the finish line sign that says ‘Aole makou e ho’ohikiwale kela (We Wouldn’t Want It To Be Easy).

 Photo Credit: Augusto Decastro